IO-Link FAQ

 Joining takes place in three steps:

-- Step 1: Membership in PI (PROFIBUS & PROFINET International) – this is a prerequisite for the IO-Link Community.
+- Step 1: Membership in PI (PROFIBUS & PROFINET International) is a prerequisite for joining the IO-Link Community.
 PI charges an annual membership fee.
-More info: profibus.com/pi-organization/regional-pi-associations
+More information: profibus.com/pi-organization/regional-pi-associations

 - Step 2: Written confirmation of the IO-Link Community Rules (rules available as a download).